 No. In fact, it is quite rare to remove the nipple from the breast and graft it back on.
 Rather, we use a "pedicle" of breast tissue underneath the nipple, which allows rotation of the nipple while preserving its attachment to the milk ducts and its sensory nerves.

 Yes!
 It is quite easy to make the areolas smaller and is necessary in most cases.
 Large areolas may fit large breasts, but after a reduction the new areola is often made smaller to suit the smaller breast.

 i've heard that some women get implants with their reductions.
 Why is this?

 A breast reduction combined with the placement of an implant seems like a contradiction.
 However, although a breast reduction improves the shape of the breast, it is difficult to create long-lasting fullness above the nipple.
 The new breast shape will usually drop into a natural tear-drop shape.
 In certain cases where upper pole fullness is desired, a small implant may be placed to add this fullness.

 Schedule Your Consultation Today!

-If you are interested in breast reduction and you live in Boca Raton, Fort Lauderdale, West Palm Beach or any of the surrounding areas, please call our experienced staff at (561) 886-1002, to schedule a complimentary consultation with board-certified plastic surgeon Dr. David Bogue.
+If you are interested in breast reduction and you live in Boca Raton, Fort Lauderdale, West Palm Beach or any of the surrounding areas, please call our experienced staff at (561) 886-1002, to schedule a consultation with board-certified plastic surgeon Dr. David Bogue.